Low-Complexity Super-Resolution Signature Estimation of XL-MIMO FMCW Radar: Results

-We evaluate the performance of the proposed compressive sensing (CS)-based estimation method for XL-MIMO FMCW radar under the Spatial Wideband Effect (SWE) by comparing it with three benchmark techniques: the rotation-based spatial wideband estimation method from \cite{wang2018spatial}, the 2D-MUSIC algorithm \cite{belfiori20122d}, and the conventional 2D-OMP method \cite{author2024}.
+We evaluate the performance of the proposed CS-based estimation method for XL-MIMO FMCW radar under the SWE by comparing it with three benchmark techniques: the rotation-based spatial wideband estimation method from \cite{wang2018spatial}, the 2D-MUSIC algorithm \cite{belfiori20122d}, and the conventional 2D-OMP method \cite{author2024}.
 The comparison is conducted in terms of target detection probability and parameter estimation accuracy.

-A detected target is classified as a hit if its estimated range and AoA fall within the predefined resolution limits ($0.02:m$ and $1^{\circ}$ in this experiment); otherwise, it is considered a false alarm.
-The hit rate and false rate for different methods are presented in Fig. \ref{fig:hit_false_rate}, while the corresponding RMSE values, computed for correctly detected targets, are shown in Fig. \ref{fig:rmse}.
+A detected target is classified as a hit if its estimated range and AoA fall within the predefined resolution limits ($0.02$ m and $1.5^{\circ}$ in this experiment); otherwise, it is considered a false alarm.
+The probability of detection and false alarm for different methods is presented in Fig. \ref{fig:hit_false_rate}, while the corresponding RMSE values, computed for correctly detected targets, are shown in Fig. \ref{fig:rmse}.

-As shown in Fig.~\ref{fig:rmse}(a), the proposed method achieves substantially lower range RMSE across the entire SNR range, with rapid error reduction beyond $0$\,dB, while 2D-MUSIC and 2D-OMP exhibit consistently higher errors due to their inability to handle the SWE-induced coupling.
+As shown in Fig.~\ref{fig:rmse}(a), the proposed method achieves substantially lower range RMSE across the entire SNR range, with rapid error reduction beyond $-15$\,dB, while 2D-MUSIC and 2D-OMP exhibit consistently higher errors due to their inability to handle the SWE-induced coupling.
 The 2D-Rotation method improves upon these narrowband techniques but remains inferior to the proposed approach.

 A similar trend is observed in Fig.~\ref{fig:rmse}(b) for AoA estimation, where the proposed method achieves sub-$0.3^{\circ}$ RMSE at high SNRs, while 2D-MUSIC and 2D-OMP perform poorly across all SNRs.
 The 2D-Rotation method offers moderate improvements but fails to match the accuracy of the proposed method.